andonescu/social-network-s/README.md

 + time in which we need to compute
 + multiple possibilities to obtain the same result

++ even each person has friend/s, there can be a possibility of clustering so that, for a given input : start & end, there is no solution.

 ## Input data

 input data: